 State of Hate's left-wing authors are clearly alarmed at this sea-change in public mood, for it threatens to put the brakes on the Left's multicultural, globalist project to displace and disempower the native British people.

-For Britain First, the change is positive and encouraging, for we are uniquely well placed to channel popular discontent into constructive political action to restore order and sanity to our country.Share this post on social media:
+For Britain First, the change is positive and encouraging, for we are uniquely well placed to channel popular discontent into constructive political action to restore order and sanity to our country.Share this post or leave a Facebook comment: